arthurdouillard/incremental_learning.pytorch/README.md

 # Incremental Learners for Continual Learning

-Repository storing all my public works done during my PhD thesis (2019-).
+Repository storing some my public works done during my PhD thesis (2019-).

 You will find in there both known implementation (iCaRL, etc.) but also all my papers.
 You can find the list of the latter on my [Google Scholar](https://scholar.google.com/citations?user=snwgZBIAAAAJ&hl=en).

+My work on continual segmentation can be found [here](https://github.com/arthurdouillard/CVPR2021_PLOP) and on continual data loaders [here](https://github.com/Continvvm/continuum).

 ## Structures